frescobaldi/frescobaldi/INSTALL.md

 Finally, you may want to install some optional modules that are needed for certain features.

-* For MIDI the PortMidi library is used, either via importing 'pypm', 'pyportmidi._pyportmidi', or, if that is not available, loading the pygame.pypm module from pygame; or, as a last resort, embedding the PortMidi C-library via ctypes.
-For example, under Debian/Ubuntu, `sudo apt install python3-pygame`, and on Fedora, `sudo dnf install python3-pygame`.

 * If you want to print PDFs to a local CUPS server, also install `pycups` using `pipx inject frescobaldi pycups`.